HackBulgaria/Programming101-Python/week03/4-Car-Racing/README.md

 `Race` class will have:
 - `__int__` takes `drivers`(list of `Driver`-s) and `crash_chance` (chance for crash for every race - number between 0 and 1)
-- `crash()` - some of the drivers crash and take no points
-- `standings()` - returns the standings after the race.
+- `result()` - returns the standings after the race + the crashed drivers.

-Every driver takes a points for his place in a ranking list.
+Every driver takes a points for his place in a ranking list:

+* For first place - 8
+* Second place - 6
-For first place - 8, second place - 6, third place - 4.
-All other places are scored with 0.
+* Third place - 4.
+* All other places are scored with 0.

+**If someone crashes, he takes no points for the given race.**

-You must save the result for the given race in `rating.json`.
+You must save the result for the given race in `result.json`.

 ## Championship

 `Championship` class will have:

-- `__int__` takes `races_count` - how many races we need to make for the given championship.
+- `__int__` takes `name` and `races_count` - how many races we need to make for the given championship.
 - `top3()` - returns the best 3 drivers after final race

+Use the name of the championship as a unique key for it.
+This will help you store the data.

 ## Bundling everything together